Summarize this article in:

-Most "product launch checklists" on the internet are wishlists.
-They tell you to create a Notion page, post on Product Hunt, and declare yourself live.
-That kind of launch gets you claps.
-Paying customers tend to require something a bit more deliberate.
+Your product launch checklist decides whether launch week ends in paying customers or just claps.
+Most checklists on the internet are wishlists: create a Notion page, post on Product Hunt, declare yourself live.
+Paying customers require something more deliberate.

-This is the checklist I actually use, with the validation step put first because the most expensive launch is one you ship into a market that does not exist.
-If you have not run a buyer-action validation yet, start with my startup idea validation guide or the fake door test playbook, then come back here.
+This is the checklist I use, with the validation step first, because the most expensive launch is one you ship into a market that does not exist.
+If you have not run a buyer-action validation yet, start with my startup idea validation guide, then come back here.

 What is a product launch checklist?